Frequently Asked Questions

 - 4+2 integrated ambulatory blocks

-- Inpatient teams are now structured with an emphasis on progressive responsibility.
+- Inpatient teams are structured with an emphasis on progressive responsibility.

-Initially second year residents work one on one with their attending hospitalist,
+Initially second year residents work one-on-one with their attending hospitalist,

 followed by supervising a single intern and medical student and finally

-to supervising a team of two interns and medical students in the third year
+to supervising a team of two interns and medical students in the third

 - Residency Educational Website: Educational resources including videos,